RoboStack/vinca/README.md

 # vinca.yaml
 ros_distro: eloquent

+# optionally, a fat archive can be generated too.
+fat_archive: true
+name: ros-eloquent-fat-ament-cmake

 # mapping of rosdep keys
 # it can be also used to shadow the unwanted packages.
 conda_index: